Pakistan: PTI urges Imran Khan to ask for aid abroad from the victims of the floods - ExBulletin

 Pakistan: PTI urges Imran Khan to ask for aid abroad from the victims of the floods

-Islamabad [Pakistan]September 2 (Ani): The Pakistan Tehreek-E-insaf parliamentary committee (PTI) urged the former Imran Khan Prime Minister on Monday to call on the Overseas Pakistani for donations to support people affected in Punjab and Khyber Pakhtunkhwa (KP), reported Dawn.
+Islamabad [Pakistan]September 2: The parliamentary committee of Pakistan Tehreek-e-insaf (PTI) urged the former Prime Minister Imran Khan on Monday to call on the Overseas Pakistanis for donations to support people struck by the floods in Punjab and Khyber Pakhtunkhwa (KP), reported Dawn.

 According to Dawn, the Committee expressed itself, fear that the international community was not increasing in interest in supporting Pakistan after the floods.
 It was decided that the funds should be collected by the KP government to relieve.